SeamlessDistribution/woocommerce-seqr-payment-gateway/README.md

 ### Installation & Configuration ###
 ![alt tag](/doc/WC-SEQR-Settings.png)

-Plugin can be installed by copping all plugin files to the woocommerce directory.
+Plugin can be installed by copping all plugin files to the woocommerce directory (`/wp-content/plugins/woocommerce-seqr`).
 Plugin directory name should be `woocommerce-seqr`.
-In case of package installation archive name should be 'woocommerce-seqr.zip'.
+In case of package installation archive name should be `woocommerce-seqr.zip`.

 Plugin configuration properties available on Woocommerce administration page WooCommerce > Settings > Checkout > SEQR.